morganwm/ha-template-mcp/README.md

 **Returns:** JSON object mapping entity IDs to area IDs

+---

+>Note: There are other examples in the folder that I am leaving as examples, but they are probably not relevant to you unless you have a Rivian R1S, a Polestar 3, and a Rachio sprinkler system and chose to name them exactly as I did.

 ## Reference

 Based on the [MCP server sample using uv project structure](https://github.com/modelcontextprotocol/servers/tree/main/src/time)